Cranberry White Chocolate

 while I have added dried cranberries, you could use dried

 cherries.
-For the chocolate chips, you can use white, semi
+For the chocolate chips, I used white, but you

 sweet, bittersweet, or milk.